kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>toFloat</code>
 ==============================
 <code><b>toFloat(<i>&lt;value&gt;</i> : any, [<i>&lt;format&gt;</i> : string]) => float</b></code><br/><br/>
 Converts any numeric or string to a float value.
-An optional Java decimal format can be used for the conversion.Truncates any double
+An optional Java decimal format can be used for the conversion.
+Truncates any double
 * ``toFloat(123.45) -> 123.45``
 * ``toFloat('123.45') -> 123.45``
 * ``toFloat('$123.45', '$###.00') -> 123.45``